What Is Indoor Wellness Pool Design?

 Ventilation and Humidity Control

-It is the most technical crucial mechanism of the indoor wellness pool design.
+It is the most technically crucial mechanism of the indoor wellness pool design.
 Lack of adequate dehumidification:

 - Mold growth accelerates